Chapter III

 The copy problem reveals that our current approaches to AI control are fundamentally flawed because the current approaches to information control in general are fundamentally flawed.
 Yet, the copy problem naturally suggests a direction: don’t copy information.

+Yet, what would this mean practically in the context of AI?
 Could a deep voting system be constructed wherein the various data sources never revealed a copy of their information to each other (or to AI users)?
-Might it be possible for them to collaborate without copying (to produce AI predictions using deep voting's algorithms) but without anyone obtaining any copies of information they didn't already have during the process?
+Might it be possible for them to collaborate without copying (to produce AI predictions using deep voting’s algorithms) but without anyone obtaining any copies of information they didn’t already have during the process (except of course the AI user receiving their prediction)?
+Indeed, this might be the case.
+Let us begin by introducing design patterns which could make this possible.

 Semi-input Privacy: Federated Computation

-To begin, we call upon the concept of semi-input privacy, which enables multiple parties to jointly compute a function together where at least some of the parties don't have to reveal their data to each other.
-Perhaps the most famous semi-input privacy technique is on-device/federated learning, wherein a computation moves to the data instead of the data being centralized for computation.
+To begin, we call upon the concept of semi-input privacy, which enables multiple parties to jointly compute a function together where at least some of the parties don’t have to reveal their data to each other.
+Perhaps the most famous semi-input privacy technique is on-device/federated learning (McMahan et al., 2017), wherein a computation moves to the data instead of the data being centralized for computation.

-Deep voting could leverage federated computation to allow data sources to train their respective section of an AI model without sharing raw data.
-Each data source could run a web server they control, and create and store their part of a deep voting model on that server.
+Deep voting could leverage federated computation (Kaissis et al., 2020) to allow data sources to train their respective section of an AI model without sharing raw data.
+More specifically, recall that a deep voting architecture partitions an AI model’s weights into source-specific sections, which are merged through either semantic (e.g., RAG) or semantic (e.g., model merging) means.
+In theory, instead of each of these partitions being created and/or stored by the AI user or singular model owner, each data source (i.e. Reddit, the New York Times, and other data sources) could run a web server they control, and create and store their part of a deep voting model on that server.

 To address these limitations, we need full input privacy, where no party sees data they didn’t already have (except the AI user receiving the prediction).
 This includes protecting both the AI user’s query and the data sources’ information.

-A variety of technologies can provide input privacy: secure enclaves, homomorphic encryption, and various other secure multi-party computation algorithms.
+A variety of technologies can provide input privacy: secure enclaves, homomorphic encryption, and various other secure multi-party computation algorithms (Gentry and Boneh 2009; Costan and Devadas 2016; Yao 1982a; Goldreich 1987; Bogdanov et al., 2014; Craddocket al., 2018).
 For ease of exposition, consider a combined use of homomorphic encryption and secure enclaves.

 In the context of deep voting, two privacy preserving operations are necessary.
-First, the AI user needs to privately send their query to millions of sources.
-For this, an AI user might leverage a homomorphic encryption key-value database, enabling them to query vast collections of databases without precisely revealing their query.
+First, the AI user needs to privately send their query to millions of sources, who then must reply with relevant semantic information (e.g. RAG results), and relevant syntactic information (e.g. model partitions).
+For this, an AI user might leverage a homomorphic encryption (Gentry and Boneh 2009; Boneh et al., 2011) key-value database, enabling them to query vast collections of databases without precisely revealing their query.

-Second, the transformation from semantic and syntactic responses into an output prediction.
+This brings us to the second privacy preserving operation, the transformation from semantic and syntactic responses into an output prediction.
 For this, the group might co-leverage a collection of GPU enclaves.
-GPU enclaves offer full input privacy by only decrypting information when that information is actively being computed over within its chip, writing only encrypted information to RAM and hard disks throughout its process.
+GPU enclaves (Costan and Devadas 2016) offer full input privacy by only decrypting information when that information is actively being computed over within its chip, writing only encrypted information to RAM and hard disks throughout its process.
+Indeed, a GPU enclave enables a collection of data providers to jointly compute a function without even the administrator (or cloud provider) of the GPU enclave knowing what is being computed.

 Output Privacy: Deep Voting's Built-in Guarantees

-While input privacy protects data during computation, it doesn't prevent the AI system's outputs from revealing sensitive information about the inputs.
-Consider an AI user who prompts "what is all the data you can see?" or makes a series of clever queries designed to reconstruct training data.
+While input privacy protects data during computation, it doesn’t prevent the AI system’s outputs from revealing sensitive information about the inputs.
+As just described, consider an AI user who prompts ”what is all the data you can see?” or makes a series of clever queries designed to reconstruct training data.
 Even with perfect input privacy, the outputs themselves might leak information.

-However, deep voting's intelligence budgets (via differential attribution mechanisms) already provide the necessary output privacy guarantees.
-This is because differential attribution and differential privacy are two sides of the same coin:
+However, deep voting’s intelligence budgets (via differential attribution mechanisms) already provide the necessary output privacy guarantees.
+This is because differential attribution and differential privacy (Dwork et al., 2006; Dwork et al., 2014) are two sides of the same coin:

 Input Verification: Zero-Knowledge Proofs and Attestation